isl/Apollonis/README.md

 If the content is successfully updated in the triplestore, the web service returns a success message or an error message is returned.

+4) Export content from triplestore (export): This web service extracts content of a predefined namespace and graph from the RDF database.
+The data that extracted from the triplestore is stored in a file with a specified name and format.
+The file is stored on the disk in the path that Apache Tomcat is installed.
+The namespace, the graph, the file name and format are the parameters of the web service.

+In case of successful extraction of the data from the triplestore, the web service returns the results in the desired format or else an error message is returned.